Prerequisite Setup

 Priority

-Global rules refer to rules that can be used in all validators
+Global rules are rules that can be used in every validator instance.

-There are many useful validation rules within the validator; custom rules are also supported。 One way to register a custom validation rule is to create a new rule and inherit from Itwmw\Validate\Support\Rule\BaseRule
+The validator ships with many useful rules; you can also add your own.
+One way to register a custom rule is to create a new class that extends Itwmw\Validate\Support\Rule\BaseRule

 .
-The new rule is stored in the directory you have set up.
+Place new rule classes under the directory you configured.

-Once the rule is created, we can define its behavior.
+After creating the rule class you define its behavior.
 The passes

-method takes the attribute value and name and returns true
+method receives the attribute name and value and must return true

 or false

-depending on whether the attribute value matches the rule.
-The message
+depending on whether the value satisfies the rule.
+The $message

-attribute is the validation error message used in case of validation failure, which can be overridden by the message
+property is the default error message when validation fails; it can be overridden by the validator's own message

-If you would like a rule object to run when an attribute is empty, you should implement the Itwmw\Validation\Support\Interfaces\ImplicitRule
+If you want a rule object to run even when the attribute is empty, implement the Itwmw\Validation\Support\Interfaces\ImplicitRule

 namespace Itwmw\App\Model\Validate\Rules;